PolyhedraZK/nbnet/src/ddev/README.md

-  push-hosts          Add some new hosts to the cluster kick-hosts          Remove some hosts from the cluster show                Default operation, show the information of an existing ENV show-hosts          Show the remote host configations in JSON or the `nb` native format debug-failed-nodes  Show failed nodes in a list list-rpcs           List various RPC endpoints of the ENV list                Show names of all existing ENVs
+  push-hosts          Add some new hosts to the cluster kick-hosts          Remove some hosts from the cluster show                Default operation, show the information of an existing ENV show-hosts          Show the remote host configations in JSON or the `exp` native format debug-failed-nodes  Show failed nodes in a list list-rpcs           List various RPC endpoints of the ENV list                Show names of all existing ENVs